ObjectIsAdvantag/sparkbot-starterkit/README.md

 # CiscoSpark NodeJS Starter Kit

-StarterKit to hack a CiscoSpark bot, with minimal dependencies (NodeJS, Express)
+A minimal Starter Kit to hack a CiscoSpark bot, with minimal dependencies (NodeJS, Express).

+Started after Paris DevNet SmartCity and TADHack hackathons, to bootstrap teams in minutes.

 Quick setup :
 - run the sparkbot